Skip to content

 "You Can't Manage What You Don't Measure," and this is true in the storeroom as well.
 Do you know what your stock turns or stock-outs are?
 How much stock hasn't moved in the past 18 months?

-When looking at storeroom performance, there are any different aspects to consider, so if you are not currently measuring anything, pick a measure or two to focus on that area.
-For example, if the craftsmen are complaining that the storeroom never has the right parts, but there is a large amount of stock in the storeroom, consider looking at stock turns.
+When looking at storeroom performance, there are many different aspects to consider, so if you are not currently measuring anything, pick a measure or two to focus on that area.
+For example, if the craftsmen are complaining that the storeroom never has the right parts, but there is a large amount of stock spare parts in the storeroom, consider looking at stock turns.

 However, when picking the proper performance measures, be sure to select a balancing measure as well.
 If you choose to focus on stock turns to evaluate if you have the right stock, be sure to balance with stock-outs.
 This way the storeroom is still being managed in a way to deliver service.